Caesars Entertainment Inc (CZR) Stock: A Closer Look at the Market Potential - News Heater

-The price-to-earnings ratio for Caesars Entertainment Inc (NASDAQ: CZR) is above average at 13.70x, while the 36-month beta value is 2.86.Analysts have differing opinions on the stock, with 10 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Caesars Entertainment Inc (NASDAQ: CZR) is above average at 14.16x, while the 36-month beta value is 2.83.Analysts have differing opinions on the stock, with 10 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023